There’s no football club more self-sufficient than Athletic Club Bilbao.

 Albeit Bilbao are liable to selling their finer talents, provided they receive an adequate fee, they certainly can’t be regarded as a ‘selling club.’
 Bilbao’s current first-team squad is a blend of both youthful talent and accomplished professionals.
 Iñaki Williams and Iker Muniain represent talent previously touted for top-tier clubs across Europe, while Aritz Aduriz continues to improve with age.

 Bilbao’s financial position is the envy of many Spanish based sides.
-Bilbao remain untroubled while clubs struggle with the leagues distribution of TV revenue.
-‘Palco 23’ revealed that as recently as the 16/17 season, Athletic Bilbao were one of only three clubs avoiding net debt in the Spanish Primera División.
+Bilbao remains untroubled while clubs struggle with the leagues’ distribution of TV revenue.
+‘Palco 23’ revealed that as recently as the 16/17 season, Athletic Bilbao was one of only three clubs avoiding net debt in the Spanish Primera División.
 In fact, the club posted profits of £28.2 million for that season.